hugovk/lastfm-tools/README.md

 unscrobble.py
 -------------

 After prompting, removes your last scrobbled track from your library.
+Use `--number` to unscrobble lots at a time.

 mylast.py
 ---------